leegengyu/vulnhub-box-walkthrough/kioptrix-level-2.md

 ## Setting Up the Box ##
 * The updated version, i.e. second release of the box is the one used here (and not the original release).
 * The solution provided in kioptrix-level-1 to set up the box works for this one as well.
+* After implementing the solutions, we come across 3 dialog boxes that ask us about some settings when booting up the vulnerable machine, to which I just selected the right-most `Do Nothing` choice.

 ## Enumeration ##
 * We are first greeted with a login page that requires users to specify a set of credentials:
 ![](/screenshots/kioptrix-level-2/loginInitial.jpg)
-* Run `nmap 10.0.2.*`, where we find `10.0.2.15` to be the IP address of the vulnerable machine.
+* Run `nmap -T5 10.0.2.*`, where we find `10.0.2.15` to be the IP address of the vulnerable machine.
 6 services were also discovered, where they are all in an Open state.
 ![](/screenshots/kioptrix-level-2/nmapScan.jpg)
+* Note: This screenshot was updated during a re-visit of the machine.
-* Run `nmap -sC -sV 10.0.2.15` to enumerate the running services:
+* Run `nmap -sC -sV -T5 -p- 10.0.2.15` to enumerate the running services:
 ![](/screenshots/kioptrix-level-2/hostFullScan.jpg)
+* Note: This screenshot was updated during a re-visit of the machine.
 * Let us start with the Apache httpd service at port 80.

 ## Apache httpd service at Port 80 ##